 Some students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate before applying for a visa.
 Your CAS will state whether you need an ATAS certificate and your college or department can help you apply.
 You must get an agreed research statement from your department or a list of modules from your college (undergraduates) for your ATAS application.

-You should apply for your ATAS certificate as soon as you can as they can take 20 working days or longer to process.
+You should apply for your ATAS certificate as soon as you can as they can take 20 working days or longer to process (30 working days in the summer).
 If you are starting a new course, you can apply for ATAS while your offer is still conditional.
 You will need to apply for a new ATAS certificate before a visa application to continue a course even if you obtained an ATAS certificate for your previous visa application and your course has not changed.

 If you are applying for the Tier 4 Doctorate Extension Scheme (DES), you do not need an ATAS certificate.